vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_general_settings.md

 ### Set a Container Name Convention <a id="convention"></a>

-This example `vic-machine create` command deploys a VCH that specifies `--container-name-convention` so that the vCenter Server  display names of all container VMs include the prefix `vch1-container` followed by the container name.
+This example `vic-machine create` command deploys a VCH that specifies `--container-name-convention` so that the vCenter Server display names of all container VMs include the prefix `vch1`, followed by the container name, and the suffix `project1`.

 <pre>vic-machine-<i>operating_system</i> create
 --target 'Administrator@vsphere.local':<i>password</i>@<i>vcenter_server_address</i>/dc1